ietf/www.ietf.org/Guide to being effective in the IETF.md

 Some things to avoid are:
 1. If you write emails at the top of the message that cover multiple points, then many people will simply not take it all in and others will not read more than the first few lines.
 2. If you write incredibly long emails without breaking them up with headings and other structure then people will either skim read them, just read the first few lines, or not even read them at all.
 There are times when you might need to write a very long email, in which case use structure to help people read them - headings, bullets, introductions, summaries, etc. Alternatively, consider if this is better as an Internet-Draft.
-3. It is common in business email for people to just press reply and write something at the top, keeping a copy of every previous reply in the message below.
-In the IETF context this is a real problem for two reasons: the first is that some participants use email clients that do not hide quoted text very well and the second is that every message appears in the public archive, and that clutters this archive reducing its utility as a reference tool.
+3. It is common practice in business email for people to just press reply and write something at the top, keeping a copy of every previous reply in the message below.
+In the IETF context this is a real problem for two reasons: the first is that some participants use email clients that do not hide quoted text very well and the second is that every message appears in the public archive, and that practice clutters this archive, reducing its utility as a reference tool.

-(Note: You will see some people write long rambling emails and others then reply to them, but this hides the fact that very few people will have bothered to read the full email).

 # <a id="read-thoroughly">Read the relevant Internet-Drafts, related RFCs and archives, thoroughly</a>
-Internet-Drafts (I-Ds) are the core mechanism for IETF participant to share ideas.
+Internet-Drafts (I-Ds) are the core mechanism for IETF participants to share ideas.
 These often refer to RFCs or other I-Ds by way of background.
 If you want to fully participate in any discussion in the IETF then you will need to read the I-Ds related to that discussion and any RFCs or other documents that they refer to.
 Each WG has a page that lists the finished RFCs and adopted I-Ds, and unadopted relevant I-Ds are notified to the mailing list by the authors.

-All IETF mailing lists have a public archive and there are many times when it is important to read the list archive in orded to participate effectively.
+All IETF mailing lists have a [public archive](https://mailarchive.ietf.org) and there are many times when it is important to read the list archive in order to participate effectively.
 These include:
 * If you want to raise something and have a suspicion that this might have been raised before.
 * If you think you may have missed some important context.
-* If people say that something has been raised before and that's why they don't want to discuss it again.
+* If other participants say that something has been raised before and that's why they don't want to discuss it again.

 Altogether, this can mean a lot of reading, but if you do not do it then you will not have the necessary context to engage in the discussion.
 There is also the risk that this becomes obvious and others then choose not to listen to you.

 # <a id="send-text">Send text</a>
 The IETF works on proposed text and proposed changes to that text.
 It is so much better to say "I don't like this text because of X, and here is some alternative text that fixes that" because this turns your point into something actionable.

 There are two other major benefit from sending text.
 The first is that it will help you focus your thoughts into clear and precise language that says what you want it to say.
-The second is that it helps people understand what you are saying, particularly because of the focus it brings, and what impact it will have.
+The second is that it helps people understand what you are saying, particularly because of the focus it brings.
 Every IETF participant will have come across a situation where a point only becomes clear when someone turns it into proposed text.

 The importance of sending text cannot be overstated - this is possibly the most common reason that people feel rejected, because they make a good suggestion but don't propose text and nobody else does it for them.
 There are some circumstances when WGs expect document editors/authors to produce text to cover the points raised, but this is imperfect and can be missed, or the text may not be as you expect it.